-The Reference 3000 uses forced air-cooling to keep the components within the Reference 3000 within their recommended operating temperature range.
+The Reference 3000 uses forced air-cooling to keep its electronic components within their recommended operating temperature range.
 Three fans on the rear panel of the Reference 3000 draw air into the chassis.
 The air exits from slots located on the sides of the chassis near the front panel.